 When considering a vehicle purchase at an auction, it is essential to evaluate the condition of the car.
 The quality of the vehicle will play a role in determining its value and how much to bid at the auction.
 There are several ways to assess the condition of a pre-owned car before purchasing it at an auction.

 First, it is important to get a Vehicle History Report (VHR) which provides detailed information on the car’s past, such as ownership history, accident records, and service records.
 Additionally, one should inspect the exterior and interior of the car for signs of wear and tear.
 It is also beneficial for a potential buyer to take a test drive prior to purchasing if possible.
-Lastly, one should be aware that some cars may have been salvaged from floods or other disasters and may have hidden damage or other issues not visible during inspection.
+You should be aware that some cars may have been salvaged from floods or other disasters and may have hidden damage or other issues not visible during inspection.
 Here are five tips for evaluating whether a car is in good condition before buying it at an auction:

 - 1. Obtain a Vehicle History Report (VHR)